MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-intelligent-cloud.md

 Once the connection is configured, you can migrate data from your on-premises solution to [!INCLUDE[prod_short](includes/prod_short.md)] online.
 This extension will work in conjunction with a data replication extension available for your specific on-premises solution.
 For more information, see [Running the Cloud Migration Tool](/dynamics365/business-central/dev-itpro/administration/migration-tool).

-## <a name="see-related-microsoft-trainingtrainingmodulesconnect-intelligent-cloud-dynamics-365-business-central" />See related [Microsoft training](/training/modules/connect-intelligent-cloud-dynamics-365-business-central/)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/connect-intelligent-cloud-dynamics-365-business-central/)

 ## <a name="see-also" />See also